You are here

 Research-based theatre Intro Workshops

-If you are interested in learning more about RbT, consider signing up for one of our introduction workshops coming in the summer of 2021.
+If you are interested in learning more about RbT, consider signing up for one of our introduction workshops.
 For more information, please register your interest.